George Orwell: Social interactions

 One biography of Orwell accused him of having had an authoritarian streak.
-In Burma, he struck out at a Burmese boy who, while "fooling around" with his friends, had "accidentally bumped into him" at a station, resulting in Orwell falling "heavily" down some stairs.
 One of his former pupils recalled being beaten so hard he could not sit down for a week.
 When sharing a flat with Orwell, Heppenstall came home late one night in an advanced stage of loud inebriation.
 The upshot was that Heppenstall ended up with a bloody nose and was locked in a room.
 When he complained, Orwell hit him across the legs with a shooting stick and Heppenstall then had to defend himself with a chair.
-Years later, after Orwell's death, Heppenstall wrote a dramatic account of the incident called "The Shooting Stick" and Mabel Fierz confirmed that Heppenstall came to her in a sorry state the following day.
+Years later, after Orwell's death, Heppenstall wrote a dramatic account of the incident called "The Shooting Stick".

 Orwell got on well with young people.
 The pupil he beat considered him the best of teachers and the young recruits in Barcelona tried to drink him under the table without success.
-His nephew recalled Uncle Eric laughing louder than anyone in the cinema at a Charlie Chaplin film.

 In the wake of his most famous works, he attracted many uncritical hangers-on, but many others who sought him found him aloof and even dull.
 With his soft voice, he was sometimes shouted down or excluded from discussions.
 At this time, he was severely ill; it was wartime or the austerity period after it; during the war his wife suffered from depression; and after her death he was lonely and unhappy.
 In addition to that, he always lived frugally and seemed unable to care for himself properly.
 As a result of all this, people found his circumstances bleak.
 Some, like Michael Ayrton, called him "Gloomy George", but others developed the idea that he was an "English secular saint".

-Although Orwell was frequently heard on the BBC for panel discussion and one-man broadcasts, no recorded copy of his voice is known to exist.